cmannett85/malbolge/README.md

 ```
 i = (*c - 33 + c) % 94
 ```
-The subtraction of 33 is why `*c` must be checked to see if it lies in the graphcial ASCII range ([33, 126]) first, if it doesn't it is an error and the program must abort.  `i` is an index into the pre-cipher table:
+The subtraction of 33 is why `*c` must be checked to see if it lies in the graphical ASCII range ([33, 126]) first, if it doesn't it is an error and the program must abort.  `i` is an index into the pre-cipher table:
 ```
 +b(29e*j1VMEKLyC})8&m#~W>qxdRp0wkrUo[D7,XTcA"lI.v%{gJh4G\-=O@5`_3i<?Z';FNQuY]szf$!BS/|t:Pn6^Ha
 ```